akpanenoobong266/Week2-Answer2/README.md

 6. **User Empowerment**: Web 3.0 empowers users by granting them more control and ownership of their digital assets.
 Through decentralized applications (dApps) and self-sovereign identity systems, individuals have the ability to manage their data, participate in decision-making, and be rewarded for their contributions.

-These characteristics collectively aim to redefine the internet by promoting user autonomy, data privacy, and collaboration in a decentralized and secure manner.